Corporate Governance

 - Nomination and Remuneration Committee.

-Andrew Scott, the non-executive director, has agreed to chair the Audit and Risk Committee and the Nomination and Remuneration Committee.
+Andrew Scott, non-executive director, has agreed to chair the Audit and Risk Committee and Chris Gibbs, non-executive director, has agreed to chair the Nomination and Remuneration Committee.

 The Board is responsible for the overall leadership and effective management of the Company, setting the Company’s values and standards, and ensuring maintenance of a sound system of internal control and risk management.
 The Board is also responsible for approving Company policy and its strategic aims and objectives as well as approving the annual operating and capital expenditure budgets.
 The Board supports the concept of an effective Board leading and controlling the Company and believes that its members have a well-established culture of strong corporate governance and internal controls that are appropriate and proportional to the Company’s culture, size, complexity and risk.